matafokka/ExcelDarkThemeFix/README.md

 # Currently working on
 1. Supporting different `Shape.Type`s.
-1. Testing forms.
 1. Way to change table styles.

 If you know how to fix any of these things, please, let me know.
 I will greatly appreciate your effort!

 # Compatibility list

-Fully compatible with Microsoft Office 2019.
-Should work in Office 2016 and 360.
+Fully compatible with Microsoft Office 2016 and 2019.

+[Reportedly](https://github.com/matafokka/ExcelDarkThemeFix/issues/4#issuecomment-747018702), doesn't fully work in 365 and requires installation using "hard way" instructions.

-If you can test it with Office versions other than 2019, please, fill out an issue and I'll update this list.
+If you can test it with Office versions other than listed above, please, fill out an issue and I'll update this list.

 # Installation